 For these reasons we only visit smaller producers that stayed true to what Prosecco should be through sustainable practices and lower yields which in turn make for a high quality product.

 Looking to explore the Unesco Prosecco hills like a local and drink top quality bubbly on your next trip to Italy?
+Join us on the Northern Italian Delights tour!

 what is prosecco